 The address of Zagreb bus station is Avenija Marina Drzica 4, 10000 Zagreb.
 It is the biggest and most contemporary station in this area of Europe.

-Volanbusz runs Adria Express services on every Friday between 17 June and 10 September 2016 from Budapest to Istria and Kvarner district.
-Downloadable timetable on this route is available here!
+Volanbusz runs Adria Express services on every Friday between 15 June and 08 September 2018 from Budapest to Istria and Kvarner district.
+Prizes start fro 31 to 36 Euro one way.

-Each Friday Volanbusz with Dalmatian Express runs this service between 17 June and 10 September 2016.
+Each Friday Volanbusz with Dalmatian Express runs this service between 15 June and 10 September 2018.
 On Saturday there is the return service to Budapest.
-Downloadable timetable on this route is available here!

-In cooperation with Montenegro express bus service, in the period between June 17th to 10th September 2016, each Friday you can reach Dubrovnik from Budapest.
-Downloadable timetable on this route is available here!
+In cooperation with Montenegro express bus service, in the period between June 15th to 10th September 2018, each Friday you can reach Dubrovnik from Budapest.